-Midpen plans to prepare and complete all maps by 2022.
+Midpen plans to prepare and complete all maps for current Midpen properties by 2022.
 The managed lands covered and the target schedule for preparation is presented below.
-As each pre-plan and map is prepared, it will be appended to this Program in Appendix E.
+As each pre-plan and map is prepared, it will be appended to this Program in Appendix E. Pre-plans and maps will be updated as needed for newly acquired properties.